JonasGrutter/JonasGrutter/README.md

 ### Hi there 👋

-I am Jonas, student in computational sciences at ETHZ.
+I am Jonas, student in Computational Science and Engineering at ETHZ.
 This account is intended to share with you the projects I've done so far!

 - 🔭 I’m currently working on Dense representation learning in Robotics.